 The first principle of getting along with others is to love each other.
 The taught us: “You shall love the Lord your God with all your heart, and with all your soul, and with all your mind.
 This is the first and great commandment.
 And the second is like to it, You shall love your neighbor as yourself” (Matthew 22:37–39).
 It is recorded in Matthew 18:21–22, “Then came Peter to Him, and said, Lord, how oft shall my brother sin against me, and I forgive him? till seven times?
 Jesus said to him, I say not to you, Until seven times: but, Until seventy times seven.”
 From these verses we can see that the Lord requires us to love each other, have a forgiving heart, and be tolerant of others’ mistakes.
 Since we’re all of different ages, of different calibers, we have different hobbies and backgrounds, plus we all have some weaknesses and shortcomings, if the foundation of our interpersonal relationships is built upon mutual love and we consider things from others’ perspectives, we will encounter fewer conflicts and misunderstandings and will be able to get along well with others.
 Some people have love for others and a compassionate heart; they love to help others and are able to comfort those who are suffering and experiencing hardships.
 People like this please God and others are fond of them as well.
 However, those who lack love for others and always think of their own interests cannot possibly get along well with others.
 Even if they do have love for others, it is temporary and conditional, and they only help and are tolerant of those who are kind to them and have never hurt them.
 Once someone hurts them or infringes upon their interests, though they may appear tolerant on the outside, in their heart they are filled with dissatisfaction and hatred.
 They can’t practice the Lord’s way.
 They are detested by God and disliked by people.
 Therefore we should practice the Lord’s words in our interactions, and love others as we love ourselves, as the Lord requires; only then will we be able to interact harmoniously with others.
 But perhaps there will still be times we’re unable to willingly be tolerant of, patient with, and forgiving of others.
 What’s required of us in this sort of situation is to pray more to the Lord and ask Him to give us a heart of genuine tolerance and love for others.
 When we truly rely on the Lord to practice tolerance and patience, our prejudices and dissatisfactions with others in our hearts will gradually disappear.
 However, there are also principles for loving others as we love ourselves.
 God does not want us to love others blindly.
 It’s just like how the Lord Jesus was full of mercy and love toward His believers and followers, while He was full of condemnation and curses for those hypocritical Pharisees who opposed God.
 The Lord’s different attitudes toward these two kinds of people embody God’s righteous disposition.
 Therefore, we should treat brothers and sisters who truly and practice the Lord’s words with great sincerity; we should be loving and helpful.
 As for Satan’s forces that oppose and condemn God, we should draw clear boundaries and clearly distinguish between love and hate.

-Above are the four principles of practice regarding harmonious interactions with others that we as Christians should enter into.
-If we are able to frequently put these four principles into practice, many of our difficulties with others will be easily resolved, what we live out will gain the Lord’s praise, and we will become people who bring joy to the Lord.
+Above are the three principles of practice regarding harmonious interactions with others that we as Christians should enter into.
+If we are able to frequently put these three principles into practice, many of our difficulties with others will be easily resolved, what we live out will gain the Lord’s praise, and we will become people who bring joy to the Lord.

 Read more: Why Not Remove Our Beam First